-SCHOOL DISTRICT COMMUNITY Crisis Response Plan Local Fire Department Community Notification Plan Local Rescue Squad Media Plan Drug & Alcohol MRO Post Accident Drug & Alcohol Testing Local & State Police Policy and Procedures State Education Department Toney and Procedures NYS Dept. of Transportation N 13 Dept. of Transportation Response Action Guidelines Authority 1.
+SCHOOL DISTRICT COMMUNITY Crisis Response Plan Local Fire Department Community Notification Plan Local Rescue Squad Media Plan Drug & Alcohol MRO Post Accident Drug & Alcohol Testing Local & State Police Policy and Procedures State Education Department • NYS Dept. of Transportation Response Action Guidelines Authority 1.
 If there is an accident involving a school bus account for School Bus Driver all students aboard.
 Check students for injuries.
 Do not leave the scene of the accident.
-2. Keep all students on the bus except in three cases: Bus Driver Conditions exist that could lead to a fire Danger of further collision Danger of drowning 3.
+2. Keep all students on the bus except in three cases: Bus Driver • Conditions exist that could lead to a fire • Danger of further collision • Danger of drowning 3.
 If evacuation is necessary, relocate students to a safe Bus Driver location at least 100 feet from the bus and out of danger.
 4. Contact the Transportation Supervisor and request Bus Driver emergency assistance.
 If the radio does not work attempt to obtain access to a telephone and call for assistance.
-5. The Transportation Supervisor or designee will call 911 a nd Transportation request emergency services to the scene of the accident.
+5. The Transportation Supervisor or designee will call 911 a and Transportation request emergency services to the scene of the accident.
 Supervisor Contact the Superintendent and inform him or her of the accident.
 6. Establish a command center and activate the district Incident Commander incident command team.
 Dispatch personnel to the scene of the accident to establish a forward command post.
-Note: contact the school physician and request assistance at the scene.
-7. In consultation with the emergency response IC on the Liaison Officer /Planning scene, the district team will determine the level of response needed: & Intelligence and School IC Activate Community Notification Plan Activate Media Plan Dispatch transportation for uninjured students 8.
+Note: contact the school physician and request assistance a at the scene.
+7. In consultation with the emergency response IC on the Liaison Officer /Planning needed: School IC - Activate Community Notification Plan Activate Media Plan Dispatch transportation for uninjured students 8.
 If there are injuries dispatch a forward team to the health care facility(s) to meet with family members, and to obtain accurate information on the extent of the injuries.
 Incident Commander

-LOSS OF TRANSPORTATION FLEET
+LOSS OF TRANSPORTATION FLEET- other

-RESOURCES Call 911 for all emergencies Response Action Guidelines - Continue Authority 9.
-Determine if post accident drug and alcohol testing of the driver is required.
+Response Action Guidelines - Continue Authority Determine if post accident drug and alcohol testing of the driver is required.
 Determine if NYS DOT and NYSED post accident reporting' is required.
-Note: Reference "Post Accident Reporting & Testing Guidelines" below Transportation Supervisor and or Superintendent 10.
-Implement District Aftermath and Recovery Plan.
+Note: Reference "Post Accident Reporting & Testing Guidelines" below Transportation Supervisor and or Superintendent Implement District Aftermath and Recovery Plan.
 Provide staff and students with accurate information pertaining to the accident.
 Superintendent